Brown Palace Hotel

 Backstory and Context

 The Brown Palace Hotel and Spa has prided itself on being a luxury hotel in downtown Denver since 1892.
-It has hosted presidents, rock stars and royalty among others.
-One of the most famous guests of this museum include the Unsinkable Molly Brown right after she got off the Titanic.
-Presidential guests include Theodore Roosevelt, William Taft, Warren Harding, Harry S Truman, Dwight D. Eisenhower and Bill Clinton.
+It has hosted presidents, rock stars, and royalty.
+One of the most famous guests of this museum includes the Unsinkable Molly Brown right after she got off the Titanic.
+Presidential guests include Theodore Roosevelt, William Taft, Warren Harding, Harry S Truman, Dwight D. Eisenhower, and Bill Clinton.